 Internal decorations

 Repair category 1

 Notes No significant defects evident.
+Decisions on redecoration will be a matter of personal taste.

 Cellars

 Repair category -

-Notes No cellar.

-Electricity

-Repair category 1

-Notes No visual defects.
+Notes None.

+Electricity Repair category 2 Notes The electrical installation is dated with the fuse box being of an older origin and some exposed wiring/surface run cabling noted.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes No visual defects.
-Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year

+Gas

+Repair category 1

+Notes by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.